hashicorp/vault/website/source/docs/agent/autoauth/methods/aws.html.md

 - `role` `(string: required)` - The role to authenticate against on Vault.

-- `cred_check_freq_seconds` `(integer: optional)` - In seconds, how frequently the Vault agent should check for new credentials if using the iam type.
+- `credential_poll_interval` `(integer: optional)` - In seconds, how frequently the Vault agent should check for new credentials if using the iam type.

 - `access_key` `(string: optional)` - When using static credentials, the access key to use.